lpod/lpod-python/doc/level1.rst

 Common features
 ===============

-The API can create, retrieve or delete any element.
-It can create, get, update or delete any attribute or sub-element in a previously retrieved element.
+All the lpOD level 0 features are available through the level 1 API, so the applications can create, retrieve or delete any element.
+They can create, select, update or delete any attribute or sub-element in a previously retrieved element.
-Regarding an attribute, the same method is used in order to create or update, while an element creation require an explicit method.

-The calling object is either the document, or the context element.
+The API provides functions and methods.

+Functions are mainly used as object constructors, in order to create new ODF elements that could be later attached to a document.
+The name of an object constructor is like ``odf_create_xxx()`` where "xxx" is the object type.
+These constructors return "free" ODF elements, i.e. elements which don't belong yet to any document; these elements may be attached later through a document or context based method.
+However, some very specific objects may be created "in place", through ``set_xxx()`` element specific methods that create the objects and directly append them to the calling element.

+Once created, an object may be changed through the ``set_text()`` and ``set_attribute()`` level 0 methods; however, the level 1 features allow the user to set the most used properties using a more friendly way.

+Some methods are document-based, other are context-based, and other are element-specific.

+A document-based method is a method that makes sense at the document level only.
+As an example, ``insert_style()`` is document-based knowing that a style is always defined at the document level.

+A context-based method is designed in order to allow the user to insert, search, process or delete content elements either in the whole document body, or in a particular branch in the content tree.
+For example ``insert_element()`` is context-based because it allows the insertion of an element in any context.
+Of course, a context is always an ODF element, but context-based methods are available whatever the element type (however, a context-based method can raise an error, for example when it's used to execute an operation that is not legal for the current context).

+An element-specific method works with specific ODF elements only, according to their particular role.
+For example ``set_header()`` is provided with ODF master pages, because a header is an extension of a page style element, while ``set_background()`` is available with objects where a background definition makes sense (such as page layouts or paragraph styles).

 Common element-specific methods
 ===============================